SwapneelM/DeepJet/README.md

 The preparation for the training consists of the following steps
 ====

-- define the data structure for the training (example at `modules/datastructures/TrainData_DeepJet.py`) for simplicity, copy the file to `TrainData_your_template.py` and adjust it.
+- define the data structure for the training (example at `modules/datastructures/TrainData_deepCSV.py`) for simplicity, copy the file to `TrainData_your_template.py` and adjust it.
-  Define a new class name (e.g. TrainData_your_template), **leave the inheritance from the original `TrainData_DeepJet` file untouched**
+  Define a new class name (e.g. TrainData_your_template), **leave the inheritance from the original `TrainDataDeepJet` file untouched**

 - convert the root file to the data strucure for training from `DeepJetCore/bin`:
   ```
-  convertFromRoot.py -i /path/to/the/root/ntuple/list_of_root_files.txt -o /output/path/that/needs/some/disk/space -c TrainData_DeepJet
+  convertFromRoot.py -i /path/to/the/root/ntuple/list_of_root_files.txt -o /output/path/that/needs/some/disk/space -c TrainData_deepCSV
   ```
   You can create your own class and utilise `-c TrainData_myclass` eventually.